speedfuns/botw/AllKassQuests.md

 Warp to Cryonis and fly through Gerudo to the Tower.

+> May be possible to reroute this earlier so that you can walk here without warping but you would also have to find a way get back.

 Accept the **Sign of the Shadow** Shrine Quest from Kass.
 Use gales to get up there.

 Either wait for the sun or the moon to line up with the tower and shoot an arrow at it.